-Members save 10% on most purchases from the AA Shop, as well as 10% on Hertz car hire, up to 20% on airport parking, and 5% on breaks to New York with AA Getaways.
+Members save 10% on most purchases from the AA Shop, as well as up to 15% on car hire, and up to 20% on airport parking.
 Members also enjoy discounts in the USA and Europe with the ARC 'Show Your Card' scheme.

 Check out the full range of member discounts.